 We have incurred operating losses since our inception and expect to incur net losses and negative cash flow for the foreseeable future.

-We incurred a net loss of \$882,238 for the three months ended March 31, 2003 and incurred net losses of approximately \$3.3 million and approximately \$3.7 million for the years ended December 31, 2002 and 2001, respectively.
-As of March 31, 2003, December 31, 2002 and December 31, 2001, our accumulated deficit was approximately \$30.4 million, approximately \$29.5 million and approximately \$26.2 million, respectively.
+We incurred net losses of approximately \$3.3 million and approximately \$3.7 million for the years ended December 31, 2002 and 2001, respectively.
+As of December 31, 2002 and December 31, 2001, our accumulated deficit was approximately \$29.5 million and approximately \$26.2 million, respectively.
 We expect to continue to incur significant operating expenditures.
 However we do not foresee significant capital expenditures in the near future, other than as discussed herein.
 We will need to generate significant revenues to achieve and maintain profitability.